Extraction of the Sivers function with deep neural networks: Results

 \section{Results}

 In this section, we present the results from two separate DNN models: the \textit{proton}-DNN and the \textit{deuteron}-DNN, along with their optimized hyperparameters.
+The number of parameters in the optimized proton-DNN model is 11 million wheras for deuteron-DNN model is 2.8 million.
 Only SIDIS data was used to train the DNN models in this exploratory AI-based extraction technique.
 The optimized hyperparameter configurations are provided for both models in columns $\mathcal{C}_p^{i(f)}$ and $\mathcal{C}_d^{i(f)}$, with the subscripts $p$ and $d$, respectively, in Table \ref{tab:h-params}.
 To quantitatively represent the improvement made by performing the steps mentioned in the previous section, we present our accuracy and precision results in the lower part of Table \ref{tab:h-params}.